 According to Lucid Software, Lucidchart has over 15 million users.
-Strongly suggesting that this is not a niche solution, but a highly popular one.
+These numbers strongly suggest that this is not a niche solution, but a highly popular one.

-Lucid is one of the few tools that covers Microsoft Windows, Apple Mac OSX and various Linux distributions by default, admittedly by being an online app rather than natively.
+Lucid is one of the few tools that covers Microsoft Windows, Apple Mac OSX and various Linux distributions by default, though admittedly through an online app rather than natively.

-For those who need workflow integration, Lucidchart supports Confluence, JIRA and JIVE, along with the Google Cloud and apps and Microsoft Visio compatibility.
+For those who need workflow integration, Lucidchart supports Confluence, JIRA and JIVE, along with the Google Cloud and apps.
+It's also Microsoft Visio compatible.

-There is a free trial that isn’t time limited.
+One useful feature to note is that its free trial isn’t time limited.
 Instead, diagrams are restricted to a maximum of 60 objects, sufficient to explore its potential.